Mysticial/DigitViewer/README.md

  - All computational operations are now fully parallelized.
  - All computational operations are now fully vectorized for everything from SSE2 through AVX512.
+ - Faster decompression of decimal digits by means of an integer invariant-multiply method.
+ - Faster digit counts by brute-force parallel SIMD histogramming.
  - Cache blocking optimizations to reduce bandwidth consumption.

 y-cruncher v0.7.5 has already picked up a subset of these optimizations when writing out digits to disk at the end of a computation.
 The rest will be in v0.7.6.